Sage-tech/Unit-6-GameShowApp/README.md

 # Unit-6-GameShowApp

 In this project, I create a word guessing game.
 Players will click letters from an onscreen keyboard to try to guess a random phrase.
 The player’s goal is to guess all the letters in the phrase.
 A player can keep choosing letters until they make five incorrect guesses.
 Letters guessed correctly will appear in the phrase.
 Letters guessed incorrectly will be counted at the bottom of the screen.
-I also made this a Christmas theme guessing game
+I also made this a Christmas theme guessing game made in 2020.